Yin Chengzong: Cultural Revolution

 Performance of the Yellow River Piano Concerto in May 1970, with Yin as the piano soloist.

 Following the performance at the 49th anniversary celebrations, Yin became quite popular with stamps and posters with his face being produced.
 The Red Lantern was immediately followed by another piano project - the Yellow River Piano Concerto.
 The Yellow River was produced by a group of composers that included Yin with Chu Wanghua, Sheng Lihong and Liu Zhuang, and assisted by Xu Peixing and Shi Shucheng.
 Work was headed by Yin, whilst Chu wrote most of the music.
 According to Chu, the idea came from Jiang who suggested adapting the Yellow River Cantata by Xian Xinghai, written in 1939 during the war with Japan.
-Throughout the production, she maintained an important role and got them to incorporate the The East Is Red and The Internationale into it.
+Throughout the production, she maintained an important role and got them to incorporate The East Is Red and The Internationale into it.
 The Yellow River Piano Concerto was first performed in February 1970 before a small audience of the Central Audience, with Yin as the piano soloist.
 In April, it was performed for foreign businessmen at the China Guangzhou Commodities Fair during China's process of opening up to the West.
 It officially premiered before domestic audiences in May at the National Culture Palace.

 In 1973, Yin composed Colourful Clous Chasing the Moon.
 With Wang Jianzhong and Liu Zhuang, Ambush from Ten Sides was composed in the same year.

-In 1973, during the Cultural Revolution, Yin joined the Chinese Communist Party, and, four years earlier in 1969, at the suggestion of Jiang Qing, changed his name to Yin Chengzhong (殷诚忠), as his original given name, Chengzong (承宗, literally "carrying on the ancestral legacy"), was considered unsuitable due to its supposed association with the perpetuation of the traditions of the exploiting class; his new given name, Chengzhong (诚忠), carried the literal meaning of "sincere and loyal."
+In 1973, during the Cultural Revolution, Yin joined the Chinese Communist Party, and, four years earlier in 1969, at the suggestion of Jiang Qing, changed his name to Yin Chengzhong (殷诚忠), as his original given name, Chengzong (承 宗, literally "carrying on the ancestral legacy"), was considered unsuitable due to its supposed association with the perpetuation of the traditions of the exploiting class; his new given name, Chengzhong (诚忠), carried the literal meaning of "sincere and loyal."
 (After relocating to the United States in 1983, however, he reverted to his original name.)